Last Updated on 13 February 2026 by Cycloscope

 Even with bike lights, these tunnels were very dangerous, we know drivers do not expect bulky bikes, and the tunnels were so narrow that it basically meant cars, and the evil tourist buses, almost touched us when passing by.

-We ended up stopping cars before the entrance of the tunnels and asking them to escort us, having our back with emergency lights on.
+We ended up stopping cars before the tunnel entrance and asking them to escort us, having our backs with emergency lights on.

 10. Mud